lmmentel/asetools/docs/source/dbguidelines.rst

         - larger structures: IUPAC nomenclature or trivial names, like isobutene or phenol.

     *Zeotype structures*:
-        Construct the name by fragments relating to the framework, extra-framework ion(s) and adsorbate(s) respectively.
+        Construct the name by fragments relating to the framework-substituted atom, the framework, extra-framework ion(s) and adsorbate(s) respectively.
 E.g. '1Al-AFI-Ni1-ethene-H_nonagostic' to name nonagostically bound [Ni-ethene-H]+ charge-balanced by one Al atom in SSZ-24 zeolite.

     *Transition states*:
         Use '_2_' notation, e.g. '1Al-AFI-CH3-ethene_2_propylium'.